19 Good Snacks for Breastfeeding

 Chia pudding is another favorite because you can make it in advance!

 Chia seeds are nutrient-dense superstars (see more on chia seeds for kids), and help you absorb liquid to aid in hydration.
-I love adding bananas, but again, choose any fruits and flavors that suit you.

 This banana chia pudding is a great template to begin with.
 Chocolate coconut milk chia pudding is delicious, too!